MILLENNIUM CITY shopping center awarded alongside WIEN MITTE The Mall.

 It is designed as a transformation and management tool to help building operators, portfolio owners and occupiers develop a sustainable, future-proof and climate-focused real estate strategy.

-By systematically taking into account all relevant information about the building and its actual characteristics, the usage situation and the actual consumption parameters, the system helps to create transparency and identify optimisation potential.
-This minimises risk and increases investment security.
+By systematically taking into account all relevant information about the building and its actual characteristics, the usage situation and the actual consumption parameters, the system helps to create transparency and identify optimization potential.
+This minimizes risk and increases investment security.

 The certification can be applied to entire portfolios or individual buildings, regardless of their use.